Plant Soil Conditioner Trial 9

 Cost: Nothing after the initial investment in the worm farm

-Chicken manure was harvested from our chicken coop, from underneath the chickens roosting at night sit.
+Chicken manure was harvested from my chicken coop, from underneath the chickens roosting at night sit.
 It was dried, but fairly fresh.
 This was mixed with potting mix at two different rates

 10% Mix = 1 Chicken Manure 9 Parts Potting Mix